Factbox - Recent riots in Britain

 * October 1985 - Broadwater Farm, Tottenham, London

--- Violence between youths from the Broadwater estate in Tottenham and the police erupted when a woman suffered heart failure after a police raid on her home.
-Shots were fired wounding several people and PC Keith Blakelock was killed when he was stabbed by rioters while protecting a firefighter putting out a blaze.
+-- The Broadwater estate in Tottenham erupted into violence between youths and the police when a woman suffered heart failure after a police raid on her home.
+Shots were fired injuring several and PC Keith Blakelock died when he was stabbed by rioters whilst protecting a firefighter putting out a blaze.

 * March 1990 - Poll tax riots, London